diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

 After this, go to the browser refresh the app, provide a username and open [devtools]() go to storage, and indexeddb.
-There you should see an entry with the key `current-session_current-username` the value is a json wich contains the username you provided.
+There you should see an entry with the key `session-store_current-username` the value is a json wich contains the username you provided.
 ![indexeddb screenshot](./assets/indexeddb-1.png)